Timeline of Women in Methodism

 Clementina Rowe Butler and her husband William arrive as the first Methodist Episcopal Church missionaries to India.
 In 1872, they establish a Methodist Episcopal mission in Mexico.

 The United Brethren General Conference passes a resolution that no woman should be allowed to preach.

 Amanda Hanby Billhelimer becomes the first United Brethren in Christ woman to serve as a missionary when she begins service in Sierra Leone with her husband.

-Fannie Crosby, a lifelong Methodist blind from infancy, writes her first hymn.
+Fanny Crosby, a lifelong Methodist blind from infancy, writes her first hymn.
 She writes more than 9,000 hymns, many of which remain perennial favorites (for example, "Blessed Assurance," "To God Be the Glory" and "Pass Me Not, O Gentle Savior."

 Helenor M. Davisson is ordained deacon by the North Indiana Conference of the Methodist Protestant Church, making her the first ordained woman in the Methodist tradition.